whesse/dartlang.org/src/site/articles/writing-unit-tests-for-pub-packages/index.markdown

-Saving `pubspec.yaml` in Dart Editor automatically triggers a call to `pub install`; this creates a `pubspec.lock` file and a bunch of symlinks that are necessary for the plumbing to work correctly; fortunately, `pub` handles all these details for us.
+Saving `pubspec.yaml` in Dart Editor automatically triggers a call to `pub install`; this creates a `pubspec.lock` file and a bunch of symlinks that are necessary for the plumbing to work correctly.
+Fortunately, `pub` handles all these details for us.

 ## Write some code